saltstack/salt/doc/topics/cloud/aws.rst

 -------------------
 A key pair is required in order to create an instance.
 When creating a key pair with this function, the return data will contain a copy of the private key.
-This private key is not stored by Amazon, and will not be obtainable past this point, and should be stored immediately.
+This private key is not stored by Amazon, will not be obtainable past this point, and should be stored immediately.

 .. code-block:: bash